 7. Mifer

-📍 Virgen del Orchestra Street, 15 (Quintana)
+📍 Virgen del Coro Street, 15 (Quintana)

 7. La Duquesita

-La Duquesita is also a sweet institution in Madrid and as such, San Isidro doughnuts could not be missing in its menu.
+La Duquesita is also a sweet institution in Madrid and as such, San Isidro doughnuts could not be missing from their menu.
 Every year, in addition to the classic ones, they bring out a special edition with a unique recipe that is part of Madrid Dulce’s initiative to bring this dessert closer to children.
 This time it has hazelnut, Gianduja chocolate and wafer, and is topped with raspberry and apricot.